 Don’t overfill with accessories and cushions.
 This is a bit subjective, since everyone has a different idea of what “too many accessories” looks like, but the main point is in a small space it’s good to be selective and very intentional about what things are on display all the time vs. tucked away in a storage system or just not included.
 A clean, minimally accessorized space is going to feel bigger than a room with 20 pillows and knick-knacks everywhere, so just make sure everything you’re displaying is fulfilling a purpose for the overall look or function of your room.

-Those are some of our tips for small spaces, for some more help on maximizing them we always recommend researching things like organization tips or even being inspired by some tiny house designs!
+Those are some of our tips to maximize your small space.
+For some more help, we always recommend researching things like organization tips or even being inspired by some tiny house designs!
 Good luck and have fun making the most of your space!

-PS – We talked about small spaces during our Tuesdays at Two series.
-You can watch the whole video here!
+PS – We talked about how to maximize your small space during our Tuesdays at Two series.
+Watch the whole video!